Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-The best red wines under $20: Our top picks
+The best red wine under $20: Our top picks

 Interested in a red wine with more quality than its sub-$20 price tag would suggest?
 Read on

 Anybody who’s been abroad knows you can drink great wine on the cheap.
-Can you do the same here?
+Can you do the same here in the U.S.?
 The answer is yes, if you know what to look for.

 The American wine scene is as vibrant as ever, and with that comes a whole host of options, from bottom shelf to high-end collector’s items.
-In the red category, there’s an ocean of riches to enjoy, from food-friendly Chianti to winter-ready Cabernet Franc.
-And they come from all over, from the countryside of Italy to Sonoma County and Washington State.
+In the red wine category, there’s an ocean of riches to enjoy, from food-friendly Chianti to winter-ready cabernet franc.
+They come from all over, from the countryside of Italy to California’s Sonoma County and even Washington state.

 A bottle of Vietti Barbera 'Asti wine.

-A good Barbera can do a lot of things and you can really stock up when it’s priced like this.
-This one is great with so many dishes, from a good pasta with red sauce to poultry and red meats.
+A good Barbera can do a lot of things, and you can really stock up when it’s priced like this.
+This one is great with so many dishes, from good pasta with red sauce to poultry and red meats.
 Its earthiness even fares well with plant-based meats and vegetable medleys.
 Perhaps best of all, it has enough character on its own to be enjoyable without an assist from a dish.

 • Body: Medium